A detailed history of Preston: Part three

 Henry VIII evidently was uncaring of the religious privileges of his subjects at Preston – he sold them

-to one of his principal Secretaries of State and Privy Councillor, Sir Ralph Sadleir (1507 - 1587),
+to a principal Secretary of State and Privy Councillor, Sir Ralph Sadleir (1507 - 1587), together with

 Sadleir was employed in dissolving religious houses such as Temple Dinsley and was wealthy.
 He